 Because you can’t put cocktails, popcorn, or a bowl of guacamole on the grill, Breville’s handheld infuser lets you pretty much add smoky delicious flavor to anything that can be covered with a piece of plastic wrap.
 Simply drop a pinch of seasoned wood chips (applewood, cherrywood, hickory, or mesquite) into the chamber and — just like college — light it up.
 It comes with four AA batteries and two containers of woodchips — additional four-packs run $25.

 The Fondoodler may look like a cheesy joke, but it’s totally real.
 Even weirder, the hot cheese shooter is licensed and sold by BuzzFeed, so try it out, then post an article about 23 Genius Fondoodler Hacks That Made Your Day.
-It’s essentially a hot glue gun for gouda (and cheddar, and pepperjack, and …) that allows you to make fanciful fromage art on nachos.
+This great Father’s Day gift is essentially a hot glue gun for gouda (and cheddar, and pepperjack, and …) that allows you to make fanciful fromage art on nachos.
 It comes in three simple dishwasher safe parts — gun body, cheese canister, and push rod ⏤ and using it is as simple as plugging it in, loading it with your finest string, shredded, or cubed cheese, and pulling the trigger.

 Colonel E. H. Taylor, Jr. Four Grain Bourbon